annamonkman/sei-project-four/README.md

 ## <a name="challenges"></a>Challenges
 - This was my first experience with building a full-stack app independently.
 So a big challenge was having to rely on my own knowledge and sort through issues myself (with the instructors there if needs be)
+- The backend relationships were the bit I found the trickiest.
+I found it hard to conceptualise how they worked, and when I tried to look online for guidence I couldn't find many similar processes.

 ## <a name="wins"></a>Wins
 - I like the styling in particular the header collage.